UsabilityEngineering/ux-portfolio-JAlvarado28/Journal Entry 1.md

   7. Connect the controllers then start playing.

  # Outcome
 Overall, it was a fun yet stressfull situation as five people tried to search on how to set up the television to play from the laptop.
 What was interesting was that everyone knew how to extend the display yet we could not figure out how to drag the game to the television.
-After changing it to windowed mode, we could drag it to the television yet it fullscreened on the laptop as we try to change the resolution.
-The process was **memorable** as we can apply this to any other situation such as getting a monitor, tv, or a projector.
+After changing it to windowed mode, we could drag it to the television yet it fullscreened on the laptop as we tried to change the resolution.
+The process was **memorable** as we can apply this to any other situation such as getting a monitor, television, or a projector.
 It is an easy process once we knew how to set the television as primary.
 We were lucky that the system was **error tolerant** as it gave us a minute to comfirm the changes we did to the display.
 If it was not accepted, then it will go back to how it was previously.